Ensuring the safety of our agricultural raw materials

 Monitoring and studies

-When required, they are used to participate to scientific reports prepared by the Academic and independant bodies and submitted to the European Food Safety Authority (EFSA) to assess the occurence of contaminants in cereals and cereal products.
-These reports are subsequently used to carry out a risk assessment before possible legislation by the European Commission.
+European flour millers are regularly sharing the results of their internal monitoring with the services of the European Commission.
+When required, they are used to participate to scientific reports prepared by the Academic and independent bodies and submitted to the European Food Safety Authority (EFSA) to assess the occurrence of contaminants in cereals and cereal products.
+These reports are subsequently used to carry out a risk assessment before possible legislation by the European Commission services.